 When and how do I register for CAT 2017?

-As stated in the table above, the CAT registration process is already underway from the month of August 2017 and is expected to end in the month of September 2017.
+As stated in the table above, the CAT registration process will be floated from 9th August 2017 and is expected to end on 20th September 2017.
 The CAT 2017 application process is completely online and needs to be completed on the official portal www.iimcat.ac.in.
 You can also find valuable help resources and video tutorials to help you along the way to complete your application process there.

 Can I use my coaching institute’s or a friend’s email address when registering for CAT?